-- Cell phones may be used in clinical if approved by the clinical instructor. - No personal phone calls or personal texting are permitted in patient care areas. - The camera function can never be used in clinical. - The instructor will set guidelines re: their response time to text messages. - Students may text instructors in clinical but will not include any patient information whatsoever. - Cell phones will be set on vibrate mode in the classroom and clinical setting and during pre and post conference discussions if approved by instructor. - If the student has a pending family issue that may need their attention (emergency issue), they will discuss this with the instructor ahead of time to determine how this situation can best be handled.
+- Cell phones may be used in clinical if approved by the clinical instructor for purposes of contacting the instructor only. - No personal phone calls or personal texting are permitted in patient care areas. - The camera function can never be used in clinical. - The instructor will set guidelines re: their response time to text messages. - Students may text instructors in clinical but will not include any patient information whatsoever. - Cell phones will be set on vibrate mode in the classroom and clinical setting and during pre and post conference discussions if approved by instructor. - If the student has a pending family issue that may need their attention (emergency issue), they will discuss this with the instructor ahead of time to determine how this situation can best be handled.